Auricular Therapy for decreasing pain and anxiety

 Written by: DrTonyWillcox | Sep 26, 2013

 Auricular Therapy for decreasing pain and anxiety is a wonderful treatment.
 While acupuncture may be practiced all over the body, one particularly interesting bodily relationship is that between the full body and the ear.
 In acupuncture, the ear is considered to be “holographic,” meaning that the entire body is considered to be mapped onto the ear, providing points of treatment for a range of ailments.
-Indeed, ear acupuncture treatments are not uncommonly thought to be even more effective than acupuncture as practiced on the full body.
-There is also a similar correspondence between the ear and the feet in regards to this full body mapping, but it is typically less painful to perform acupuncture on the ear than on the bottoms of the feet.
+Indeed, many consider ear acupuncture more effective than full-body acupuncture.
+Similarly, ear and foot mappings correspond, but ear treatments cause less pain than foot acupuncture.

 The Inverted Fetus Concept